awsdocs/amazon-athena-user-guide/doc_source/tags-access-control.md

 }
 ```

-**Example 2: Policy Block that Denies Actions on a Workgroup Based on a Tag Key and Tag Value Pair**
+**Example 2: Policy block that denies actions on a workgroup based on a tag key and tag value pair**
 Tags that are associated with a resource like a workgroup are referred to as resource tags\.
 Resource tags let you write policy blocks like the following that deny the listed actions on any workgroup tagged with a key\-value pair like `stack`, `production`\.

 ```